Here are answers to frequently asked questions about tuition and finances, the application process, and curriculum for the LLM degree at Colorado Law:

 This information is subject to change without notice.
 It is intended as a general source of information about tuition and costs and is in no way intended to state contractual terms.

 We estimate the cost of living at $22,728 per year for the current year.

-We may invite some students to interview via Skype or similar technology.
+We may invite some students to interview via Skype or a similar technology.

 This depends on the method of testing.
 We are looking for a score of at least 100 (for the IBT); 250 (for the CBT); and 600 (for the PBT).
-We accept IELTS as a substitute for TOEFL.
-We may invite qualified students with lower scores to come to Boulder in the summer before they wish to enroll to take intensive English language classes at the university.
+We accept IELTS as a substitute for TOEFL, and our minimum IELTS requirement is an overall score of 7.0 We may invite qualified students with lower scores to come to Boulder in the summer before they wish to enroll to take intensive English language classes at the university.

-We are currently aiming to admit a class of around 24 students each year.
-This program would be smaller than many other top-ranked schools and will enable more interactions with faculty and a more personal experience.
+We are currently aiming to admit a class of around 25 students each year.
+This program is smaller than many other top-ranked schools LLM programs.
+Our small class size will enable more interactions with faculty a create more personal, individualized experience for our LLMs.

 We are recruiting lawyers mainly from outside the United States.
 We want our classes to include a diverse range of students from around the world who can excel in our program.
 Among the factors we will consider are:

-No. A thesis is an optional part of our LLM.
-Students who elect this option will work intensively with a faculty member to write a research paper that would be of publishable quality.
+No. However, a thesis is an optional part of our LLM students who elect this option will work intensively with a faculty member to write a research paper that would be of publishable quality.